whatEclipse/catalyze_mod/README.md

 ## Catalyst System

 **Catalysts** are a new upgrade system for weapons, tools, and armor.
-Applied using one of the 3 **new** smithing templates in a smithing table Each catalyst provides either a special ability or a stat bonus.
+Applied using one of the 3 **new** smithing templates in a smithing table.
+Each catalyst provides either a special ability or a stat bonus.

-## -- Catalysts --
+## Catalysts Types

 ### -Weapon Catalysts-
 **Serrated**: Applies a bleeding effect to bladed weapons (sword, axe)